mamba-org/micromamba-docker/docs/source/advanced_usage.rst

    RUN micromamba create --name my_env_name --yes --file /tmp/env.lock \
        && micromamba clean --all --yes

-When a lockfile is used to create an environment, the ``micromamba create ..`` command does not query the package channels or execute the solver.
+When a lockfile is used to create an environment, the ``micromamba create ...`` command does not query the package channels or execute the solver.
 Therefore using a lockfile has the added benefit of reducing the time to create a conda environment.

+.. _multiple-environments:

 Multiple environments
 ---------------------